-Common Lisp: Intro, Resources & FAQ
+Common Lisp: Intro, Resources, and FAQ

 Common Lisp is a dialect of Lisp, one of the most interesting languages in the world of computer programming.